Welsh Local Government Association

 The Welsh Local Government Association (WLGA; Cymdeithas Llywodraeth Leol Cymru, CLlLC) represents the interests of local authorities in Wales.
-It is affiliated with the Local Government Association for England and Wales and acts as Wales’ regional employers organisation.
+It is affiliated with the Local Government Association in England and acts as Wales’ regional employers organisation.

 History

 The Welsh Local Government Association was established in 1996 to represent the interests of local government in Wales.
 Since 1999 the WLGA has had a specific role in representing local government to the Welsh Government and the Senedd (Welsh Parliament).

 Members

 Its members are the twenty-two local authorities in Wales.
 The four police authorities, three fire and rescue authorities, and three national park authorities in Wales are associate members.